camotsuc/100DaysOfSwiftUI/README.md

 # Challenge 2

 # 1
-We need to add an @State property to store the user’s score, modify it when they get an answer right or wrong, then display it in the alert.
+Add an @State property to store the user’s score, modify it when they get an answer right or wrong, then display it in the alert.
 Firstly we need to add this variable.
 ```swift
  @State private var userScore = 0